Disfranchising Convicted Felons and Restoring Their Right to Vote

-To overcome that ruling, the governor proceeded to process paperwork for the 206,000 individuals in state databases of felons eligible for restoration of civil rights.
+To overcome that Virginia Supreme Court ruling, the governor proceeded to process paperwork for the 206,000 individuals.
 He restored the right to vote, plus the right to hold public office, serve on a jury, and act as a notary public, but did not restore the right to purchase or possess a firearm.

 In his final State of the Commonwealth address in 2018, Governor McAuliffe told the General Assembly and guests in the balconies:7

 - Like any relationship, we have had our rough patches.
 I, for one, did not come into this job expecting the Republican leadership of the General Assembly to sue me for contempt over restoration of rights...